fnse/fnse/content/modules/northshore/coolthings.md

 - title: Magnificent Mondays
   image: "/images/user/healthylunch.jpg"
   description: 'Once a month parents and community members are invited to participate
-    in a morning assembly to build community and promote school spirit recognizing our Citizens of the Month, Teacher and Staff Person of the Month, Community Partners, and classes with the highest monthly attendance finishing off with our school chant.  '
+    in a morning assembly to recognize our Citizens of the Month, Teacher and Staff Person of the Month, Community Partners, and classes with the highest monthly attendance always ending with our school chant.  '

 ---